A handmade herb wreath is a very special homemade gift idea!

 Learn how to make a wreath with herbs and you'll turn doomed to become unused herbs into lovely fragrant gifts for your home and the homes of friends and family.
 Such a joy!
 Plus, if you use your own home grown herbs, these cute homemade gifts cost close to a dollar to make.

 Need Herbs?
 If you don't have an herb garden, I recommend you start one as soon as possible.
 Herbs even grow great in containers so no excuses...
 However, to get your hands on some fresh herbs right now, you can purchase them at the grocery store or farmers market... or even better, try to find a friend with extras in their own garden.
 They may be happy to prune for good use.

-Herb wreaths can be used simply for their wholesome beauty and pleasing fragrances (they will scent a room or even a small house) or they can also be functional: hang it in a cool dark place in the house and you can pick herbs for cooking once they dry.
+Herbs make awesome wreaths, with their wholesome beauty and pleasing fragrances (they will scent a room or even a small house) or they can also be functional: hang your herb wreath in a cool dark place in the house and you can pick herbs for cooking once they dry.

-Best Herbs for Making Herb Wreaths: Sage, Rosemary, Lavender, Thyme, Oregano, Bay, Marjoram, Chive Flowers... especially anything thick and/or woody will be your best options because they dry well.
+Best Herbs for Making Herb Wreaths: Sage, Rosemary, Lavender, Thyme, Oregano, Bay Leaf, Marjoram, Chive Flowers... especially anything thick and/or woody will be your best options because they dry well.